-Centre; document means paper or other material (including electronic material) containing writing, words, figures, drawings or symbols; Dubai Property Law means Dubai Law No 7 of 2006; Dubai real property laws means any Dubai laws relating to real property, including Dubai Law No 7 of 2006; error includes an error by omission; fee includes tax; folio of the Register means a folio of the Register created under this Law; fraud means a consciously dishonest act, and not mere constructive or equitable fraud; instrument includes: (a) a document that relates to or may be used to deal with a lot; (b) a map, survey or diagram; (c) an order of court; interest in relation to real property, means any interest in the real property, and any permanent structure or improvement (known in English law as a "fixture") on the real property; law interest in the real property, and any permanent structure or improvement (known in English law as a "fixture") on the real law interest in the real property, and any permanent structure or improvement (known in English law as a "fixture") on the real property; includes legislation and subsidiary or number has been allotted; minor means a person under the age of 18; mortgage includes a charge on a lot or an interest in a lot for securing a debt or any other obligation; prescribed means prescribed under the Regulations made by the Authority under Article 173; President means the President of the DIFC appointed under Law No 9 of 2004, and includes any delegate of the President authorised to act in the President's name or place; primary application means an application made under Article 38 or Article 39; purchaser means a person who acquires an interest in real property, and includes a mortgagee and lessee; and purchase has a corresponding meaning; real property see Article 11; real property governed by this Law means the real property referred to in Article 8; receiver includes a receiver appointed under the Insolvency Law (DIFC Law No. 7 of 2004), including an administrative receiver; Recognised Jurisdiction a Recognised Jurisdiction for the purposes of Article 19 (1) (a) is one where a state or territory has effective anti-money laundering and anti-terrorism legislation in place which conform to the Financial Action Task Force directives; register in relation to a lot, interest, instrument or other thing, means record the particulars of the thing in the Register; Register means the Register established under Article 14; registered real property means real property for which a folio of the Register has been created; registered owner in relation to a lot, means a person recorded in the Register as owner of an interest in the lot, whether that interest is freehold or other than freehold; Registrar means the Registrar appointed under Article 12; relevant authority means the authority within the DIFC charged with the duty of implementing the policies and laws of the DIFC whose subject matter falls within its authority; renew in relation to a lease, includes extend; rent includes any amount due under a lease, whether or not described in the lease as rent; transmission means the passing of title to real property in any manner other than by transfer; UAE means the United Arab Emirates; writ of execution means a writ or warrant of execution after judgment in a court.
+DIFC means the Dubai International Financial Centre; document means paper or other material (including electronic material) containing writing, words, figures, drawings or symbols; Dubai Property Law means Dubai Law No 7 of 2006; Dubai real property laws means any Dubai laws relating to real property, including Dubai Law No 7 of 2006; error includes an error by omission; fee includes tax; folio of the Register means a folio of the Register created under this Law; fraud means a consciously dishonest act, and not mere constructive or equitable fraud; instrument includes: (a) a document that relates to or may be used to deal with a lot; (b) a map, survey or diagram; (c) an order of court; interest in relation to real property, means any interest in the real property, and any permanent structure or improvement (known in English law as a "fixture") on the real property; law includes legislation and subsidiary or delegated legislation; lease includes a sublease;

+lot means a separate, distinct parcel of real property for which a Centre survey lot number has been allotted; minor means a person under the age of 18; mortgage includes a charge on a lot or an interest in a lot for securing a debt or any other obligation; prescribed means prescribed under the Regulations made by the Authority under Article 172; President means the President of the DIFC appointed under Law No 9 of 2004, and includes any delegate of the President authorised to act in the President's name or place; primary application means an application made under Article 38 or Article 39; purchaser means a person who acquires an interest in real property, and includes a mortgagee and lessee; and purchase has a corresponding meaning; real property see Article 11; real property governed by this Law means the real property referred to in Article 8; receiver includes a receiver appointed under the Insolvency Law (DIFC Law No. 7 of 2004), including an administrative receiver; Recognised Jurisdiction a Recognised Jurisdiction for the purposes of Article 19 (1) (a) is one where a state or territory has effective anti-money laundering and anti-terrorism legislation in place which conform to the Financial Action Task Force directives;

+register in relation to a lot, interest, instrument or other thing, means record the particulars of the thing in the Register; Register means the Register established under Article 14; registered real property means real property for which a folio of the Register has been created; registered owner in relation to a lot, means a person recorded in the Register as owner of an interest in the lot, whether that interest is freehold or other than freehold; Registrar means the Registrar appointed under Article 12; relevant authority means the authority within the DIFC charged with the duty of implementing the policies and laws of the DIFC whose subject matter falls within its authority; renew in relation to a lease, includes extend; rent includes any amount due under a lease, whether or not described in the lease as rent; transmission means the passing of title to real property in any manner other than by transfer; UAE means the United Arab Emirates; writ of execution means a writ or warrant of execution after judgment in a court.